 In Northern Virginia, more than 30,000 children live below the federal poverty level.
 For many children, living in poverty can significantly compromise their development and lead to teen pregnancy, greater risk of dropping out of high school, and lower earnings as a young adult.

 Northern Virginia’s high cost of living can make it more difficult for low-income families to make ends meet.
-SOHO aims to reach these disadvantaged youth and provide them with life skills instruction and creative mentorship.
+SOHO aims to reach these girls in need and provide them with life skills instruction and creative mentorship.

 Mentoring has been proven to prevent:

 - Alexandria has the highest rate of children qualifying for free and reduced lunches in Northern Virginia with more than 50 percent of students participating in the Free or Reduced Price School Lunch Program.

 - In Arlington, more than 6,000 kids eat a free or reduced price lunch each day.

 Source: A Portrait of Children in Northern Virginia 2010: A report presented by the Community Foundation for Northern Virginia and Voices for Virginia's Children

 All SOHO participants have shown significant improvement in developmental assets and life skills.
 SOHO has served 148 girls in Alexandria.
 98% of our preteen graduates have not become court-involved and many have maintained long-term mentoring relationships.
 SOHO provides a safe and structured learning environment that promotes mentor/mentee bonding.
 Unlike other mentor programs, mentor matches are not made until several meetings have taken place and natural bonds have been established.
 There are mentoring organizations in the DC Metro Region and there are arts organizations, but no single organization combines mentoring and the arts in a way that meets so many needs of disadvantaged youth in a manner that is also incredibly engaging.
 SOHO maintains a waiting list of interested participants and volunteers.